-You’ve spent your time at Abbey Road Institute working hard and immersing yourself in all of the learning and experiences on offer, what next?
+You’ve spent your time studying music production at Abbey Road Institute, working hard and immersing yourself in all of the learning and experiences on offer, what next?

-Ambitious and motivated, our alumni are establishing themselves in the next stages of their careers in the music industry and beyond.
-They’re working as producers and engineers to undertaking internships and much more.
+Ambitious and motivated, our music production alumni are establishing themselves in the next stages of their careers in the music industry and beyond.
+They’re working as music producers and sound engineers, undertaking internships and much more.
 The opportunities are broad, from working in studios, for a range of businesses and startups in the music and cultural sectors to setting up their own initiatives and working freelance, juggling lots of exciting and demanding projects.

-We’re very proud of our graduates from Abbey Road Institute London.
+We’re very proud of our music production graduates from Abbey Road Institute London.
 Since our first cohort entered the industry in 2016 we’ve been following their journeys and achievements closely.
-From roles at well known studios such as SARM, Abbey Road, Baltic and Dean Street to freelance work, live events, post production and more.
-Here you can see a range of alumni who are contributing to the future of the music industry and carving their own way with confidence.
+From roles at well-known studios such as SARM, Abbey Road, Metropolis, Baltic, Fossil and Dean Street to freelance work, live events, post-production and more.
+Our graduates are incredibly successful and have worked on Grammy and Mercury-nominated albums.
+Here you can see some of our audio alumni who are contributing to the future of the music industry and carving their own way with confidence.

 Following an internship at Australia’s largest recording studio Studios 301, Becky Arnold took up an assistant engineer position at Dean Street Studios in Soho London.
 Becky’s role is varied; from assisting with setting up sessions, patching outboard gear and operating pro-tools to building baffles and making shelves for microphones.
 “I would love to progress into running sessions myself as an engineer, and also mixing tracks that are recorded there.
 The atmosphere of the studio is so great, I’m very glad I got the opportunity to be a part of their team and I’m looking forward to my future there.”
 Becky has also recently launched the company Amplifindr for which she is raising funds on Kickstarter.
 Amplifindr is an online studio rental portal for emerging producers, engineers, and artists.
 Becky hopes to ‘make music more accessible for young and amateur creatives since commercial studios are usually too expensive for people getting started in the business.’
 In her own time, Becky is busy developing her artist profile under the name of Violet Beck and planning to release an EP.